 Step 5: Download and install the script

 Click Download Script.
-The YAML file for the Kubernetes Delegate, and its README, will download to your computer as an archive.
+The YAML file for the Kubernetes delegate, and its README, downloads to your computer as an archive.

-Open a terminal and navigate to where the Delegate file is located.
+Open a terminal and change your directory to the delegate file's location.

-Extract the YAML file's folder from the download and then navigate to the folder that you extracted:
+Extract the YAML file from the download, and then navigate to the extracted file:

 tar -zxvf harness-delegate-kubernetes.tar.gz

 In the same terminal, log into your Kubernetes cluster.
-In most platforms, you select the cluster, click Connect, and copy the access command.
+In most platforms, you select the cluster, select Connect, and copy the access command.

-Let's quickly confirm that the cluster you created can connect to the Harness platform.
-Enter the following command:
+To confirm that the cluster you created can connect to the Harness platform, enter the following command: